Conversion Optimization

 By stating the return shipping fees to be paid by the customer and returning products bought from other retailers to their original seller, it is stopping eCommerce fraud returns in its tracks.

-22. You don’t nurture leads
+22. You don’t nurture according to customer journey

 “Get 20% off” won’t get you sales or signups, especially when no one knows your brand.